jamesrayman/Ero/docs/euclid.md

 ple lines"          # equivalent to "This literal spans multiple lines"
 ```

-The following literals are not valid:
+The following literals are not valid.

 ```text
 'Mismatched quotes"